-Although it is the intention within this document to use wherever possible the term 'ultrasound practitioner (ref: Introduction), a full explanation of the term 'sonographer' will be helpful for context and important in terms of professional recognition and recommended qualifications.
+Although it is the intention within this document to use wherever possible the term 'ultrasound practitioner', a full explanation of the term 'sonographer' will be helpful for context and important in terms of professional recognition and recommended qualifications.

-Sonographers are qualified healthcare professionals who undertake, report and take responsibility for the conduct of diagnostic, screening and interventional ultrasound examinations.
+Sonographers are qualified healthcare professionals who undertake, analyse, interpret, report and take responsibility for the conduct of diagnostic, screening and interventional ultrasound examinations.
 Their individual scope of practice can be wide and varied.
 Sonographers also perform advanced diagnostic and therapeutic ultrasound procedures such as biopsies and joint injections.
 Sonographers are either not medically qualified or they hold medical qualifications but are not registered as a doctor with a licence to practice with the General Medical Council (GMC).

-The following definition of 'sonographer' is used in connection with the Public Voluntary Register of Sonographers.
-It has been amended since Revision 2 (2017) of these Guidelines to take into account proposed changes and additions to ultrasound education pathways.
+The following definition of 'sonographer' is used in connection with the Public Voluntary Register of Sonographers (policy and processes PDF, at the bottom of the page).
+The definition was amended in 2018 to take into account proposed changes and additions to ultrasound education pathways.

 'A healthcare professional who undertakes and reports diagnostic, screening or interventional ultrasound examinations.
 They will hold qualifications equivalent to a Postgraduate Certificate or Diploma in Medical Ultrasound, BSc (Hons) clinical ultrasound or an honours degree apprenticeship that has been accredited by the Consortium for the Accreditation of Sonographic Education (CASE).
 They are either not medically qualified or hold medical qualifications but are not statutorily registered with the General Medical Council.'
+PVRS: Policies and Processes.